vitamins/archinstaller/README.md

 - Configured in a single file
 - Can run completely automated
 - Supported bootloaders: GRUB or gummiboot for UEFI, GRUB or syslinux for BIOS
-- Configure basic system settings like language,timezone,keymap and hostname
+- Configure basic system settings like language, timezone, keymap and hostname
 - Optionally create separate partitions for swap and home
 - Choose how much space to allocate for swap, root and home partition
 - Select filesystems for root and home partition